Your guide to borrowing money from friends

 Family portrait looking to camera smiling together

-Before asking for an amount of money to borrow, workout exactly how much you will need and for what.
-Take into account all of your expenses and your total income to obtain a realistic amount that you would need to tide you over that rough financial period.
-Next, think about exactly how the loan will be spent.
-Friends and family are often more willing to lend you money if they know precisely what you are going to be using the money for.
+Before asking for an amount of money to borrow, work out exactly how much you will need and for what.
+Consider all of your expenses and your total income to obtain a realistic amount that you would need to tide you over that rough financial period.

 Before asking for a loan from friends or family members, work out a realistic plan that factors in repayments that you would be making to the said person; to ensure that you will be able to pay the loan off promptly and effectively.
-Sit down and look at all your bank statements and utility bills from the past three to six months in order to determine your budget and then stick to it.

-Plan your Pitch
+3. Plan your pitch

-For most people, asking family or friends for money is a difficult, nerve wracking task, however well you may get on with them.
-This means doing a little bit of planning beforehand in terms of what it is you want to say.
-You should be focusing on getting across why this money is necessary to you right now, as well as a clear plan of action as to how you will pay the money back to them, in order to give you the best possible chance of receiving a positive response.
+You should be focusing on getting across why this money is necessary to you right now, as well as a clear plan of action as to how you will pay the money back to them, to give you the best possible chance of receiving a positive response.

-Explain the Risks of the Loan
+4. Explain the risks of the loan

 Always be open and honest with your friend or family member.
 If there is any potential uncertainty regarding when you will be able to pay the loan in full and you know this from the outset, you should make sure you explain this to the person in question properly, openly and honestly.

-You may have a close relationship with this friend or family member, but you should deal with the loan in a strictly professional manner, in order to avoid potential problems in the future.
 Consolidating the agreement in writing is an important step in achieving this.
 This ensures that everyone is on the same page and understands the terms of borrowing.

-What if I Can’t Keep to the Payment Schedule?
+What if I can’t keep to the payment schedule?

-If something has occurred which disrupts the anticipated repayment schedule you had agreed upon with a friend or family member, you should inform them as soon as you possibly can and be honest about your financial circumstances.
-It may be possible to alter the repayment period or make smaller payments each month.
+If something has occurred that disrupts the anticipated repayment schedule you had agreed upon with a friend or family member, you should inform them as soon as you possibly can and be honest about your financial circumstances.

 Moneyboat's service is rated Excellent